mitranim/posterus/readme.md

     `Promise.race`.
 I disagree with these semantics.
 Some use cases demand that losers be canceled.
 See the [timeout race example](#1-race-against-timeout).

-  * Since `0.3.0`, Posterus diverged even more by defining cancelation as, more or less, "settling with error".
-It takes the view that downstream code must always run in order to terminate as intended.
+  * Since `0.3.0`, Posterus diverged even more by defining cancelation as "settling with an error".
+It takes the view that callbacks must not be canceled silently; downstream code must always run to ensure that things terminate as expected.

+### Synchronous operations

+FIXME

+* finish all pending operations
+* check state
+* deref

 ---